 We are a woman centered group with an intention to create sacred space.
 We explore the complexities of who we are, while developing a community of nurturing support.
 Each time we meet we explore a spiritual topic, complete a craft or sit and chat.
 The ultimate goal of Sisterhood is to support each other as we affirm our deep wisdom and higher selves.

-AUUC’s Sisterhood of the Spirit meets on the 2nd and 4th Friday of every month in the sanctuary at the church.
+AUUC’s Sisterhood of the Spirit meets at 6:30 pm on the 2nd and 4th Friday of every month in the sanctuary at the church.

 Women’s Book Club